adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy led her relatives away.
 As soon as they were alone in the corridor, Aunt Em squeezed Dorothy’s hand and said,

 "Child, child!
 Is it all real?
-What does it all mean, any- how?"
+What does it all mean, anyhow?"

 Dorothy laughed.

 "I’ll explain everything later," promised Dorothy.
 "Uncle Henry and Aunt Em, I’m so happy to see you here!"

-How Guph Visited **the Whimsies**1
+## How Guph Visited the Whimsies1

-The new General of the Nome King’s army knew per- fectly well that to fail in his plans meant death for him.
+The new General of the Nome King’s army knew perfectly well that to fail in his plans meant death for him.
 Yet he was not at all anxious or worried.
 He hated everyone who was good and tried to make all who were happy unhappy.
 Therefore he accepted this dangerous position as General quite willingly.

-The mountains underneath which the Nome King’s caverns were located lay just north of the Land of Ev, which lay di- rectly across the deadly desert to the east of the Land of Oz.
+The mountains underneath which the Nome King’s caverns were located lay just north of the Land of Ev, which lay directly across the deadly desert to the east of the Land of Oz.
 As the mountains were also on the edge of the desert the Nome King decided to tunnel underneath the desert to reach Ozma’s dominions.
 He wanted to run the tunnel clear through to the Emerald City, and then conquer the people before they had time to defend themselves.

 While this work was going on General Guph went to the Chief of the Whimsies.
 They had large, strong bodies, but heads so small that they were no bigger than door-knobs.
 Of course, such tiny heads could not contain any great amount of brains, and the Whimsies were ashamed of their personal appearance.
 They wore big heads made of pasteboard, which they fastened over their own little heads.
 On these pasteboard heads they sewed sheep’s wool for hair.
 The faces of these false heads were painted in many ridiculous ways, and these big, burly creatures looked so whimsical and absurd in their queer masks that they were called "Whimsies."